Lulloooo/ValueAtRisk-estimation/VaR-mark.md

     ## LR.cc p-value:       0.133
     ## Reject Null:     NO

-Finally, plot the 1-day 95% VaR against the actual log-return the S&P500 index displayed during 2023.
+Finally, plot the 1-day 95% VaR against the actual S&P500 index log-return for 2023.

 ``` r
 #save the rolling VaR and the actual value in a df